Generalised Krein-Feller operators and gap diffusions via transformations of measure spaces: Applications

-In this section we review the asymptotic spectral properties of $\Delta_{\nu,\mu}$ for certain classes of self-similar measures.
-We will show how the results in \cite{Fr05} can be deduced from \cite{Fu87} with the help of the above established isomorphism.
-Let us give general assumption on the self-similar measures which are clearly fulfilled under the assumptions (A.1)~--~(A.4) of \cite{Fr05}.
+Next, we review the asymptotic growth rate of the eigenvalue counting function of $-\Delta_{\nu,\mu}$ for certain classes of self-similar measures.
+With the help of Theorem \ref{thm:laplace_backward}, we show how the results in \cite{MR2787628} can be deduced from \cite{MR1328700}, and hence, how the asymptotic results of \cite{Fr05} would follow from \cite{Fu87}.
+Let us begin by giving our standing assumptions on the self-similar measures.
+These assumptions are less restrictive than (A.1)~--~(A.4) of \cite{Fr05}, in the sense that our contractions are allowed to be both order-preserving and order-reversing.